maxklema/mie-opensource-action/README.md

 ## Mermaid Diagram

-The mermaid diagram below describes the sequence of events executed by this Github Action:\
+The mermaid diagram below describes the sequence of events executed by this Github Action.

 ```mermaid
 ---